CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ## Summary

-The `EmailMessage` data type is represent an email message.
+The `EmailMessage` data type is used to represent an email message.

 | | |
 |-|-|